 View snapshots stored in camera memory on a smartphone, and copy snapshots and movies to a smartphone for viewing.
-You can also view snapshots and movies in camera memory on a computer, and copy them to a computer (page 95).
+You can also view snapshots and movies in camera memory on a computer, and copy them to a computer (page 92).

 - Inside an aircraft or anywhere else where use of wireless communication is restricted or prohibited, put the camera into the airplane mode. - Some smartphone models may not be able to play back movie files from your camera. - Depending on your smartphone model, its operating system version, and/or its remaining storage capacity can cause failure of a movie or snapshot save operation.
-Receiving a camera file, perform the required operation on your smartphone to check if the file was stored properly. - · A movie received on an Android terminal: - Movies are not displayed by Gallery app.
-Movies are stored in a folder named "EXILIM Connect". - A separate movie player is required to playback movies (whose files have the file name extension MOV). - Depending on your movie player, you may not be able to playback movies and/ or audio. - Images recorded on another manufacturer's camera cannot be sent using this function.
+Receiving a camera file, perform the required operation on your smartphone to check if the file was stored properly. - Viewing a movie received on an Android terminal: Note that movies are not displayed by Gallery.
+Movies are stored in a folder named "EXILIM Connect".
+A separate movie player is required to playback movies (whose files have the file name extension MOV).
+Depending on your movie player, you may not be able to playback movies and/or audio. - Images recorded on another manufacturer's camera cannot be sent using this function. - · Attempting to use a memory card that includes a wireless function with this camera can cause abnormal operation.

 - Note that using wireless functions requires more battery power usage than normal.
-Make sure that the camera battery is sufficiently charged before starting a wireless LAN operation. - The operating range depends on the local communication environment and on the type of smartphone you are connected to.
+Make sure that the camera battery is sufficiently charged before starting a wireless LAN operation. - · The operating range depends on the local communication environment and on the type of smartphone you are connected to.

-About EXILIM Connect
+■ About EXILIM Connect